sammyhenningsson/shaf/README.md

 rake test
 ```

-Currently your APIs is pretty useless.
+Currently your API is pretty useless.
 Let's fix that by generating some scaffolding.
 The following command will create a new resource with two attributes (`title` and `message`).
 ```sh
 shaf generate scaffold post title:string message:string
 ```